Lost-Outpost/sovngarde/GAMEPLAY.md

   > :video_game: You can find Auri in Falkreath hold.
 Look for Auri's Pod on your map

-- [Aviendha - Wheel of Time](https://www.nexusmods.com/skyrimspecialedition/mods/55404) - Based on the fantasy book series "The Wheel of Time" this mod adds the follower Aviendha and Wheel of Time-related quests.
-Fully voiced by a great cast of voice actors.

-  > :ledger: Includes custom Septimus balance patch

-  > :video_game: You can find Aviendha on the road just outside the east Riverwood gate

-- [Frozen in Time](https://www.nexusmods.com/skyrimspecialedition/mods/39732) - A quest to reanimate an ancient Snow Elf warrior and help her regain her past.

-  > :video_game: To find the Snow Elf, go to the Pale hold's Nightgate Inn, and head west towards Silverdrift Lair

 - [Hoth](https://www.nexusmods.com/skyrimspecialedition/mods/16137) - Hoth is an old bounty hunting adventurer and a brutal companion to travel with - one of the most visually customized followers made for Skyrim.
 Hoth has many one-of-a-kind features, such as being a quest giver for infinite bounty hunt contracts.

   > :video_game: You can find Hoth Morthal's Moorside Inn